yentsanglee/openenclave/fs/README.md

 --------

 **FS** is a library for managing enclave file systems.
-It provides reference implementations for two file systems.
+It provides reference implementations for three file systems.

 - **hostfs** - a file system for manipulating unencrypted host files.
 - **oefs** - an experimental full-disk-encryption (FDE) file system.
-- **ramdisk** - a file system that resides within the enclave.
+- **ramfs** - a ramdisk file system that resides within the enclave.

 Additionally **FS** provides a framework for registering other file systems.